 This is why “cloud computing” is so hot right now.
 It shows promise in being able to achieve these objectives better than running applications in an organization’s own environment.

-Last year, we invited IT leader and cloud computing expert David Linthicum to contribute some 101-type articles for Get Elastic’s Technical column on the topic of cloud computing and enterprise ecommerce ( <- catch up on the posts here).
+Last year, we invited IT leader and cloud computing expert David Linthicum to contribute some 101-type articles for Get Elastic’s Technical column on the topic of cloud computing and enterprise ecommerce (

 For us marketing nerds, it helps to define what cloud computing is so we can wrap our heads around why IT geeks are so interested in it.
 David defined it for us as: